unoplatform/Uno.Themes/doc/lightweight-styling.md

 ## C# Markup

-All Lightweight Styling resource key can also be used in C# Markup through a collection of static helper classes available in the [Uno.Themes.WinUI.Markup](https://www.nuget.org/packages/Uno.Themes.WinUI.Markup/) NuGet package.
+All Lightweight Styling resource keys can also be used in C# Markup through a collection of static helper classes available in the [Uno.Themes.WinUI.Markup](https://www.nuget.org/packages/Uno.Themes.WinUI.Markup/) NuGet package.
 The following code shows how to override several `FilledButton` resources in C# from the previous XAML example above.
 Notice that the `Button` is still using the `FilledButtonStyle` from Uno Material, but the resources are being overridden.

 ```csharp
 // #1